alexec/www.alexecollins.com/source/2014-11-06-spring-transactional-gotchas.md

 The test will fail. `@Transactional` only works on public methods, but you get no error or warning about it.

+Conclusion
+---
+Watch out for these problems!
 In [my next post](http://www.alexecollins.com/content/java-annotation-processor-tutorial/) I'll show how to prevent these errors at compile time.